redwoodjs/redwoodjs-com-archive/docs/authentication.md

 #### Setup

 To get your application credentials, create an [App Registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) in your Azure Active Directory tenant.
-Take a note of your generated _Application (client) ID_ and the _Directory (tenant) ID_.
+Take a note of your generated _Application ID_ (client), and the _Directory ID_ (tenant).

-##### Supported account types

-In most cases you want to choose _Accounts in this organizational directory only (Single tenant)_, as this will allow only users in your Azure Active Directory tenant to login to your application.
-If you want to enable Microsoft accounts to be able to login, choose the bottom alternative.

 ##### Redirect URIs